Julieta7312/Japanese_text_scraping_preprocessing_clustering/README.md

 To implement topic modeling, I did the following steps:
 - made a function that can tokenize article’s text using the ‘sudachipy’ module while also removing common Japanese language stop words as well as the words written in hiragana
 - made a function that returns topics for each article using the ‘gensim’ library.
-In this case, I chose to limit the number of topics to 1 since adding more topics did not result in more distinct words within the topics.
+In this case, I chose to limit the number of topics to 1 since adding more topics did not result in more distinct words across the topics.